Event Schedule

 Career Resources

-As a recent graduate of Harvard College, you continue to have access to the Mignone Center for Career Success, including Crimson Careers and Firsthand Advisers.
+As a recent graduate of Harvard College, you continue to have access to the Mignone Center for Career Success, including Crimson Careers and Firsthand Advisors.
 We also encourage you to use these platforms to post opportunities for and mentor students in the future.
 Visit https://careerservices.fas.harvard.edu/resources/connect-with-students/.

 The HAA also has a collection of career-related resources, including webinars led by alumni.
 To learn more, please visit alumni.harvard.edu/community/careers-networking.